Apple removes police-tracking app used in Hong Kong protests from its app store

 READ: Hong Kong protests: China newspaper criticises Apple for app used to track police

-The approval drew a sharply worded commentary criticising Apple in the Chinese Communist Party's official newspaper, the People's Daily.
+The approval drew a sharply worded commentary from the Chinese Communist Party's official newspaper, the People's Daily, on Tuesday with Apple criticized for allowing a "poisonous" app.

 Apple said in a statement that "many concerned customers in Hong Kong" contacted the company about the mapping app.
 Apple said it immediately began investigating the app's use and found it "has been used in ways that endanger law enforcement and residents in Hong Kong".